 Woodbridge continues to be successful in cultivating strong partnerships with community members.
-We work closely with Woodcreek High School National Honors Society and Students Teaching Students programs, City of Roseville, Invest Health Roseville, our Roseville business community, West Park Club and our local churches.
+We work closely with Woodcreek High School National Honors Society, City of Roseville, our Roseville business community, West Park Club and our local churches.
 These extra community volunteers provide much needed additional support to our students.
 We welcome parent, grandparent, and guardian involvement at our school, and encourage you to become a part of our Parent Teacher Club (PTC) and our ELAC.
 PTC and ELAC both play important roles in reaching and engaging our families in their child's education.
 We also have a strong School Site Council.
 Families are encouraged to support their children with independent reading at home.
-Our "Lending Library" provides independent reading opportunities at home, where students take books home for a few days.